Bonda people: Bonda culture

-The Bonda people are a tribal people who currently live in the hills of Odisha’s Malkangiri district in India.
-There are two different Bonda tribes: the Upper Bondas with a population of 6,700 who are the most isolated from mainstream Indian society, and the Lower Bonda with a population of 17,000.
+The Bonda people are a tribal people who currently live in the hills of Odisha's Malkangiri district in India.
+There are two different Bonda tribes: the Upper Bondas, with a population of 6,700, who are the most isolated from mainstream Indian society, and the Lower Bonda with a population of 17,000.
 Upper Bondas have almost no connection to the outside world.
 Dambaru Sisha took the oath of office to become the first MLA to the Bonda tribe, to which he traces his ancestry.
 Sisha attempts to protect the traditions and culture of the people while providing them with educational opportunities.
 Only 6% of Bondas are literate.
-The life expectancy of the tribe is so low they are nearly extinct.
+The life expectancy of the tribe is so low that they are nearly extinct.

 The unfree labour or Goti system in India is known as Gufam by the Bonda people.
-According to Pati, a male bonded labour is called Gufam-Rem whereas a female laborer is a Gufam-Boy.
+According to Pati, a male bonded labour is called Gufam-Rem, whereas a female laborer is a Gufam-Boy.
 Bonda people are often led to bonded labour through marriage, also known as diosing.

 A form of dowry (known as Gining) is paid for brides.
 In Gining items are used to determine how many arranged marriages will take place.
 For instance, the number of cows relies upon the social status of the girl.

 Bonda boys are expected to marry between the ages of 10 and 12.
 Although a man may pay the price of a bride for his brother, the brother must always return the amount owed.

-Divorce, also known as “Lung Sisi” is also an issue within the Bonda people.
+Divorce, also known as “Lung Sisi”, is also an issue within the Bonda people.
 In some extreme circumstances, such as if a Bonda woman is divorced for adultery, the former husband demands double the price that was paid for their marriage.
-The village council determines the severity of the case arrives at a decision based upon the number of cows given back.
+The village council determines the severity of the case and arrives at a decision based upon the number of cows given back.
 However, if a man is the one who caused the wrong which resulted in divorce, he can no longer get married through an arranged marriage system.

 When a death or mora occurs, it is custom to sacrifice a cow on the tenth day, a practice also known as “Gaitang.”

 The chief god of the Bondo people is called Mahāprabhu (lit.
 'Great Lord').